apache/trafficserver/doc/admin/hierachical-caching.en.rst

    * :ts:cv:`proxy.config.icp.multicast_enabled`
    * :ts:cv:`proxy.config.icp.query_timeout`

 ..
-Edit `icp.config` file located in the Traffic Server `config` directory:
+Edit :file:`icp.config` file located in the Traffic Server `config` directory:
    For each ICP peer you want to identify, enter a separate rule in the :file:`icp.config` file.

 ..
 Run the command :option:`traffic_line -x` to apply the configuration changes.